awsdocs/aws-lambda-developer-guide/doc_source/with-sns-example.md

 The **AWSLambdaBasicExecutionRole** policy has the permissions that the function needs to write logs to CloudWatch Logs\.

-## Create a Lambda function<a name="with-sns-example-create-test-function"></a>
+## Create a Lambda function \(account B\)<a name="with-sns-example-create-test-function"></a>

-From account B \(01234567891B\), create the function that processes events from Amazon SNS\.
+In **Account B**, create the function that processes events from Amazon SNS\.
 The following example code receives an Amazon SNS event input and processes the messages that it contains\.
 For illustration, the code writes some of the incoming event data to CloudWatch Logs\.

 **Note**
 For sample code in other languages, see [Sample function code](with-sns-create-package.md)\.